EXCLUSIVE-Google hit with antitrust complaint by Danish job search rival

 By Foo Yun Chee

-BRUSSELS, June 27 (Reuters) - Google was hit with an antitrust complaint on Monday after a Danish online job-search rival took its grievance to EU regulators, alleging the Alphabet GOOG.O unit had unfairly favoured its own job search service.
+BRUSSELS, June 27 (Reuters) - Google was hit with an antitrust complaint on Monday after Danish online job-search rival Jobindex took its grievance to European Union regulators, alleging the Alphabet-owned GOOGL.O business had unfairly favoured its own job search service.

-The complaint could accelerate EU antitrust chief Margrethe Vestager's scrutiny of the service, Google for Jobs, three years after it first came under her microscope.
-Since then the EU has taken no specific action relating to the online job-search sector.
+The complaint could reinvigorate EU antitrust chief Margrethe Vestager's scrutiny of the service, Google for Jobs.
+Vestager said three years ago she was looking into the issue, but has yet to take any action.

-The European Commission and Google did not immediately respond to requests for comment sent out of office hours.
+The European Commission said it would assess the complaint according to the standard procedures.
+Jobindex's action comes four years after German media group Axel Springer's SPRGn.S jobs portal Stepstone filed a similar complaint against Google.

-Google, which has been fined more than 8 billion euros ($8.4 billion) by Vestager in recent years for various anti-competitive practices, has previously said it made changes in Europe after complaints from online job-search rivals.
+Google, which has been fined more than 8 billion euros ($8.4 billion) by Vestager in recent years for various anti-competitive practices, says it partners with job providers to direct people to websites with job listings relevant to them.

+"Any jobs provider, big or small, is able to take part and companies are seeing increased traffic and job matches as a result of this feature," a Google spokesperson said.

 Launched in Europe in 2018, Google for Jobs triggered criticism from 23 online job-search websites in 2019.
 They said they had lost market share after the online search giant had allegedly used its market power to push its new service.